kovidgoyal/kitty/docs/desktop-notifications.rst

 Key      Value
 =======  ================================================================================
 ``a``    Comma separated list of actions from the ``a`` key that the terminal
          implements.
-If no actions are supported, the ``a`` key must be absent form the query response.
+If no actions are supported, the ``a`` key must be absent from the query response.

 ``o``    Comma separated list of occassions from the ``o`` key that the
          terminal implements.
 If no occassions are supported, the value ``o=always`` must be sent in the query response.

+``u``    Comma separated list of urgency values that the terminal implements.
+         If urgency is not supported, the ``u`` key must be absent from the query response.
 =======  ================================================================================

 In the future, if this protocol expands, more keys might be added.
 Clients must